Directors' Knowhow is a monthly article which highlights changes and updates of relevance to small and mid-size quoted companies.

 In order to support the transition away from LIBOR ahead of the end of 2021, the regulators, including the Bank of England and the FCA, have been working with market participants to catalyse a transition to using SONIA as the primary interest rate benchmark in sterling markets.
 As part of this, they have released a summary one-page factsheet, which you can find here.
 The factsheet explains the phase out of LIBOR, explains what you need to do to prepare for this and provides links to further sources of information.

-In addition to the factsheet, the regulators have released a series of educational videos providing background to the key elements of the LIBOR transition, which you can find here.
+In addition to the factsheet, the regulators have released a series of education videos providing background to the key elements of the LIBOR transition, which you can find here.

 Surveys, projects and questionnaires